-A variety of fitness-orientated activities taught for student's physiological, educational, social, and recreational values.
-Daily physical activity is performed and exercise physiology concepts are taught.
+Various fitness-orientated activities are taught for students' physiological, educational, social, and recreational values.
+Daily physical activity is performed, and exercise physiology concepts are introduced.
 This fulfills the fitness-oriented activity credit for graduation.
 Course may be repeated for credit; cumulative maximum hours 2.
 An additional fee may be charged.